harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md

 ### Optimize

-Select this option to enable `--snapshotMode=redo`.
+With Kubernetes cluster build infrastructures, select this option to enable `--snapshotMode=redo`.
 This setting causes file metadata to be considered when creating snapshots, and it can reduce the time it takes to create snapshots.
 For more information, go to the kaniko documentation for the [snapshotMode flag](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md#flag---snapshotmode).

 ### Dockerfile